US SIF: Public policy

 The US SIF Public Policy Program supports an agenda that advances sustainable investment to the national legislative and executive branches of government.
 Through US SIF, the sustainable investment industry brings a distinct voice and set of priorities to legislative and regulatory initiatives.
 Establishing standards for reporting and ESG analysis will likely need regulatory changes.

-US SIF organizes a Policy and Advocacy Training and Capitol Hill Day for attendees of its annual conference.
-Members learn of current and central public policies related to sustainable and impact investing, and have the opportunity to meet their Senators and members of the House of Representatives.
+In an effort to counter pushback against ESG investing by Republican policy makers in 2022, US SIF published a detailed response to those attacks.

 Events

 US SIF has organized an annual conference since 2011.
 Conferences are focused on a broad range of environmental, social and governance issues, centered on substantive sessions and networking opportunities.

-The event draws representatives of investment management and advisory firms, asset owners, research firms, financial planners and advisors, broker-dealers, and community development institutions, along with policymakers and corporate leaders.

-US SIF also organizes webinars and other virtual events about its latest research publications, public policy updates, and other developments in the sustainable investment field.